ashley-ha/my-cute-blog/src/data/posts/second-post.md

 7. Sleep more.
 Scroll less.
 8. You hate conflict more than anything, but don't let that be an excuse to let something go.
 Someone got your order wrong?
 Don't just say "Thank you" and let it go.
 Be assertive.
 This will help you nurture confidence & love yourself more.
 9. It's okay not to record or capture every moment in life.
 Put the camera down, and be in the moment with yourself and those around you.
 I promise you won't be rewatching the Fourth of July fireworks show from 2012 anytime soon.
-10. Sometimes you feel like you're being shunted down a waterslide, an opaque tube that goes on endlessly & you don’t know where you'll be spat out.
+10. Sometimes you feel like you're being shunted down a waterslide, an opaque tube that goes on endlessly & you don't know where you'll be spat out.
 This is a fleeting moment.
 Nothing ever lasts forever, except family.
 11. Family is everything to you.
 Family is forever.
 12. You are a chameleon when it comes to morphing into a version of yourself you think someone will like.
 It's okay to just be yourself instead.
 People will actually like that version of you more.
 And you will too.
 13. Ask! for! things!
 There's a near-zero-percent chance of getting something you never ask for.
 Ask for the advice.
 Ask for the correct order.
 Ask for the promotion.